CODE OF ETHICS FOR RABBIS

 2. The Chair will promptly send notice of the charge, providing a copy of the complaint together with information about the pending investigation, to the rabbi and to the alleged victim(s) if the complainant is a third party.
 The Chair will also advise the rabbi as to support programs available from the CCAR (e.g., Rapid Response-Carenet, Hot Line, Director of Rabbinic Services, Spouse Support Network, etc.) The rabbi will be instructed to respond in writing within two weeks.
 A copy of the rabbi’s response will be sent to the alleged victim(s) and to the complainant, if the complainant is a third party.

 4. In cases in which the complaint, if deemed potentially valid, rises to the possibility of immediate harm to the congregation or other entity served by the rabbi, the Chair may, after consultation with members of the EC, notify the rabbi's supervisor or congregational president of the complaint and the pending investigation.
+In cases in which the Chair deems the rabbi to be a serious danger to others, the Chair, after consultation with members of the EC and CCAR Chief Executive, may notify the rabbi's supervisor or congregational president and urge that the rabbi be removed from rabbinic functions prior to an investigation.
 The rabbi should be offered the opportunity to notify the supervisor or president prior to the notification by the Chair.

 5. The Chair will then inform the CCAR Director of Placement when a serious accusation is pending against a rabbi, and the EC may recommend that, pending the investigation, placement be suspended for that rabbi.